 What are some alternatives to the Annapurna Circuit?

 If you’re looking for a less-traveled trail to explore, there are some hidden gem treks to try in Nepal.
-One of them is the Manaslu Circuit, a gorgeous journey around the Manaslu Conservation Area with jaw-dropping views of the eighth highest peak in the world.
+One of them is the Manaslu Circuit, a gorgeous journey around the Manaslu Conservation Area with jaw-dropping views of the eighth highest peak in the world, and panoramic overlooks that rival the Trolltunga hike in terms of awe-factor.
 You might also want to consider the Tamang Heritage Trail, which is great for immersing yourself in Nepali culture.
+Though if you’d like to cross over to the Southern Hemisphere, Torres del Paine W Trek in Chile is undoubtedly one of the greatest treks in the world—just like hiking to Machu Picchu.

 Can I use a car on the Annapurna Circuit?